kiran-saripilli-zessta/GitAssignment/README.md

-This os readme file, Add development flow steps to  this file
+This is readme file, Add development flow steps to  this file